 While the valuation policy adopted by the Adviser and approved by the Board is intended to result in a calculation of the Fund's NAV that fairly reflects investment values as of the time of pricing, the Fund cannot ensure that fair values determined by the Valuation Designee would accurately reflect the price that the Fund could obtain for an investment if it were to dispose of that investment as of the time of pricing (for instance, in a forced or distressed sale).
 The prices used by the Fund may differ from the value that would be realized if the investments were sold.
-The Fund periodically benchmarks the bid and ask prices received from independent valuation firms and/or dealers, as applicable, and valuations received from the independent valuation firms and sells its investments.
+The Fund periodically benchmarks the bid and ask prices received from independent valuation firms and/or dealers, as applicable, and valuations received from the independent valuation firms against the actual prices at which it purchases and sells its investments.
 The Fund believes that these prices will be reliable indicators of fair value.

-QUARTERLY REPURCHASE OFFERS
+OUARTERLY REPURCHASE OFFERS